NerdBit42/NerdBit42/README.md

 - 👋 Hi, I’m Nerd!
-- 👀 I’m interested in coding for anyone
-- 🌱 I’m currently learning C++ and JS
+- 🌱 I’m currently learning Lua
-- 💞️ I’m looking to collaborate on anything tbh
 - 📫 How to reach me: You can contact me through discord!
 My discord user is Nerd#7777